INDTLab/SAM-LLaVA/README.md

 ### Dataset preparation

 Training SAM‑LLaVA requires paired image–mask–text data.
-We uses industrial defect datasets such as MVTec‑AD and VisA, and also a few‑shot support set to calibrate the CLIP–SAM cascade.
+We uses industrial defect data sets such as TADD, and also a few‑shot support set to calibrate the CLIP–SAM cascade.
 The data structure is as follows:

 ```
 data/